Rikorik0/Nya/README.md

 *You can skip this custom plugin installation guide ~~it's better to read installation guide from above~~*

-Place the plugins inside the userplugins folder (vencord/src/userplugins) if you don't have the folder, you will be need to make it yourself
+Place the unzipped plugin inside the userplugins folder (vencord/src/userplugins) if you don't have the folder, you will be need to make it yourself

 Then, build your vencord (From downloaded Vencord path)